Ludo Ending, Explained

 Akash and Shruti

 Akash discovers that they were secretly filmed in a high-end hotel.
-It is revealed that the manager of the hotel is responsible.
+It is revealed that the hotel manager is responsible.
 He calls the police, who show up at the same time as Sattu Bhaiya and his men arrive there.
 After the ensuing shootout, in which Akash gets shot, he wakes up in his home.
 Shruti is there, telling him that she has broken up with the agarbatti manufacturer.

 Their journey throughout the film serves as a life-changing experience for both of them.
 She finally learns that there are more important things in life than affluence and wealth, while he reunites with whom he has always been in love.